Hilton couple gain independence through home care17 February, 2021

 Peter and Lyn Edmunds never thought about getting home care regularly until their son and daughter-in-law encouraged them to have an ACAT assessment after Peter had been caring for Lyn as her Scleroderma, a chronic connective tissue disease, progressed over time.

-Amana Living has now been providing the Edmunds with home care services for about 12 months.
-The couple have a cleaner twice a week, a community support worker who comes in every Wednesday to help prepare meals.
+Amana Living has provided the Edmunds with home care services for about 12 months.
+The couple have a cleaner twice a week, and a community support worker who comes in every Wednesday to help prepare meals.
 They even have a mobile hairdresser visit on a Tuesday.

 “I do a bit of the cooking but the lady who prepares the meals is very helpful as Lyn can no longer cook.
 She’ll also sit and have a talk with Lyn, or take Lyn for a drive to the op shop or go for a coffee.
 It also means I can go out and do the shopping, and it breaks the monotony of being at home all the time.
 This was important earlier on in the pandemic when we couldn’t see many people,” continued Peter.